-Uganda art and crafts experiences tours allow you to explore the country’s culture and history with 50 indigenous tribes.
-Explore with our expertise the art of weaving baskets and bark cloth making.
+Uganda art and crafts experiences and tours allows you to explore the country’s culture and history with 50 indigenous communities.
+Explore the art of weaving baskets and bark cloth making.
 Learn about the variety of bananas and ways of cooking and making beer and juice out them.

-At Uganda safari experience we invite to visit women groups that make art and crafts.
-We believe in sustainable / Eco-Tourism.
-That is why we present in first place tour offers which follow the policies to preserve our natural habitats and cultural heritage.
+We invite you to visit women groups that make art and crafts.
+At the Uganda Safari Travel Guide we believe in sustainable / Eco-Tourism.
+That is why we present in first place Uganda safari tours that follow the policies to preserve our natural habitats and cultural heritage.

 The art and crafts tours in Uganda include private visits to weaving associations.
 For example, the Busimba women at Rest in Banana Gardens near Kibale Forest National Park.
 Ride 4 a woman in Buhoma sector northern part of Bwindi Impenetrable Forest National Park.
 And the Boma women’s group in Murchison Falls National Park.

 Come and meet the local crafts women and make new friends.
 This highlights how cultural tourism in Uganda can advance gender equality and women empowerment especially after covid-19 pandemic.
 That of course is part of the Sustainable Tourism Development Goal 5.

 The history of basket weaving in Africa and many cultures in the world is not easy to determine.
 But, in Uganda you can learn how it started as well other forms of weaving such as mats.
 Basketry is one of the sustainable ways our ancestors passed down from generation to another.
 Above all, baskets are known to last longer which is a good thing for mother nature.